 - Corrosive — can burn and destroy living tissues or other materials on contact

-- Toxic — able to cause injury or death upon ingestion, inhalation or skin absorption
+Toxic — able to cause injury or death upon ingestion, inhalation or skin absorption.

 Some toxins can cause cancer, genetic damage, or fetal disease or malformations.

-Labels Can Be Incomplete Or Misleading
+Labels May Be Incomplete Or Misleading:

 While the warning labels required by federal law can be helpful, they are by no means foolproof.
 Though it is necessary to take such labels seriously, realizing that DANGER or POISON indicate high toxicity, corrosive qualities, or extreme flammability and WARNING or CAUTION indicate moderate or slight hazard, it is just as necessary to remember that labels can wear off or be covered and that babies and young children cannot read.
 Toxins may also be stored in improperly labeled or unlabeled containers.

 It is essential to be aware that your neighbor, garage mechanic, landscaper, plumber or electrician may be less careful about storage than you are and that dangerous products are not stored during use.
 Any work site should be presumed to be a dangerous area.
 Spills and inhalants can be especially hazardous because they may not be noticed.
-You should be careful about checking out the appearance of surfaces to avoid slippage and poisoning, and to make sure areas you enter or inhabit are well-ventilated.